 Examples of this link type include links in wiki entries, blog post comments, and replies on Q&A websites like Quora.
 The nofollow link type informs search engines that the website owner may not have examined the link or does not support the link.

 Paid link types

 As the name suggests, paid link types are mostly used for promotional purposes.
 A website owner can pay another website to promote their web page in their portal.
 In this situation, the type of hyperlinking will be referred to as a paid link.
-Hence, different from the nofollow link, the user verifies this kind of promotional link.
+Hence, different from the nofollow link, the user verifies this promotional link.

 Example: <a rel=”nofollow” href=”http://paid.example.co”>A paid link</a>